skip to content

 Shastri21%

 Now, Let’s say Nehru and Shastri are the usual two candidates, polar opposites on the political spectrum.
 Fierce competition between the two makes the outcome very uncertain each year and the margin of winning very small.
-Patel, an ally of Nehru, is unsatisfied with Nehru.
+Patel, an ally of Nehru has an disagreement with Nehru.
 So he decides to nominate himself for the election.
 In the election, many people more closely aligned with Patel than Nehru voted for Patel instead.
 The final outcome is given below:

 CandidateVotes